git-michaelkent/bash-keylogger/README.md

  - Not a vm (didn't seem to work in my testing)

 # Screenshots:
-Running the program, and typing `this is a TEST`
+Running the program, and typing `this is a TEST`, followed by a termination request `ctrl-c`

 ![Running](https://github.com/git-michaelkent/bash-keylogger/blob/main/screenshots/running.png)